fkarg/fkarg.github.io/drafts/rat-meetup.md

 Anyways, having people who had community experience was incredibly helpful for initial formation and later iteration

-### Make it noticable, that your meetup might not be in English
+### Make it noticable, if your meetup might not be in English

 TODO: rewrite considerably, as it could be easily misunderstood (esp. those who dropped by)